-The stage is set in Cologne for the Europa League Final.
+The stage is set in Cologne for the football Europa League Final.
 Five-time winners Sevilla will face Inter Milan, who ploughed through their semi-final with a 5-0 win.
 Michael Owen has looked over the stats and form of both teams and offers his insight ahead of Friday’s final.

 Over 2.5 Goals